Configuration Files Overview

 juniper.conf.1.gz to juniper.conf.49.gz—Rollback configurations.

-To make changes to the configuration file, you have to work in configuration mode in the CLI.
+To make changes to the configuration file, you must use configuration mode in the CLI.
 When making changes to a configuration file, you are viewing and changing the candidate configuration file.
 The candidate configuration allows you to make configuration changes without causing operational changes to the active configuration or causing potential damage to your current network operations.
 Once you commit the changes made to the candidate configuration, the system updates the active configuration.

 Configuration File Terms